tauri-apps/tauri-docs/docs/distribution/updater.md

 If an update is required, your server should respond with a status code of [200 OK] and include the [update JSON](#update-server-json-format) in the body.

-If no update is required, your server must respond with [204 No Content] status code.
+If no update is required your server must respond with a status code of [204 No Content].

 ### Update Server JSON Format